MicrosoftDocs/msix-docs/msix-src/app-installer/how-to-create-appinstaller-file.md

 ---
 author: mcleanbyron
-title: Install a related set using an App Installer file
+title: Install a related set using an App Installer file  | Microsoft Docs
 description: In this section, we will review the steps you need to take to allow the installation of a related set via App Installer.
 We will also go through the steps to construct a *.appinstaller file that will define your related set. ms.author: mcleans ms.date: 1/4/2018